There’s No Reason to be Here, Except to be Here

 A solitary ski hill sits just outside of town, and on a slower Monday we had the hills of Marmot Basin almost all to ourselves, winding down the wide open spaces with a view to rugged mountain peaks at every point.
 The ski hill felt much like the town – inviting, unpretentious – with well-balanced runs that allowed us extreme beginners to still enjoy every lift and safely find our way down.
 (And no one laughed – at least not outwardly – at that portion which I consciously did without my skis.)

 Alberta is an industrious province, and attracts droves of people to live and earn good wages.
 There are few spots where people can go to just be.
 To revel in the beauty it has to offer, to unwind and forget about industry, to play in winter like winter is meant to be played in.
 For a long weekend we were privileged to discover and enjoy that Jasper is one of those rare places.

-There is no reason to be in Jasper except (for the skiing, warm people, good food, skating, mountain scenery) to be in Jasper.
+There is no reason to be in Jasper except (for the skiing, warm people, great Jasper restaurants, skating, mountain scenery) to be in Jasper.

 Where We Stayed